 In What Zone Do Huckleberries Grow Best?

-Although the huckleberry is hardy in USDA planting zones 6 through 8, it's quite common in areas much farther north as well.
+Although the huckleberry is a perennial in USDA plant hardiness zones 5 through 9, it's quite common in areas much farther north as well.
 It's not the climate zone that seems to be important to the huckleberry but rather the elevation and potentially the soil conditions.
 In the wild, it's often found as an understory plant in conifer forests and in areas where forest fires occurred.
 It's quite common in the Pacific Northwest and Canada but can be found as far east as parts of Minnesota and northern Michigan as well.

 Huckleberries prefer somewhat high elevations, thriving at about 5,000 feet above sea level, although they will grow quite a bit lower and higher up as well.
 Once established, this plant does best in areas that have plenty of snow cover in winter.
 When it is still a seedling or very young, it should be protected if temperatures are predicted to reach below zero.